seattle skyline on a cloudy day with the space needle front and center

 2901 E Madison St, Seattle, WA 98112

 This vegetarian café is a long-time Seattle favorite and has even been recognized nationally for its tasty fare!
 The globally-inspired menu features a great mix of vegan-friendly dishes for breakfast, lunch, and dinner.
 They also have a special weekend brunch menu.
+They also have a location in the SeaTac airport!

 two white oval plates next to each other with vegan plantain brekfast tostadas and a vegan scramble with golden potatoes at cafe flora in seattle